-Being prepared is a very important part of any veterinary hospital, clinic or emergency center.
+Being prepared is a very important part of any veterinary hospital or emergency center.

 This would be an incorrect assumption!